George Underwood

 At art school George Underwood became more and more interested in music.
 As a result he pursued a career in the music world.
 Along with life long friend David Bowie he made one record (The King Bees) and also a solo record under the name Calvin James.

-George returned to art studies and then worked in design studios as an illustrator.
+After deciding that the music business was not for him, George returned to art studies and then worked in design studios as an illustrator.
 Initially he specialised in fantasy, horror and science fiction book covers.
-Many of George Underwood colleagues in the music business asked him to do paintings for them.
-This led to George becoming a freelance artist.

-Artwork for the first T Rex album and later David Bowie’s Hunky Dory and Ziggy Stardust album covers established him as a leading and creative art illustrator.
-Over this period George produced literally thousands of book covers, LP and CD covers, advertisements, portraits and drawings.
+Over this period George produced literally hundreds of book covers, LP and CD covers, advertisements, portraits and drawings.

 George Underwood paintings are held in many private art collections.
 One of his art collectors, David Bowie, says: